wolfgangj/okami/README.md

 ![Wok](logo.png)

-> The Programming Langages With Batteries Excluded
+> The Programming Language With Batteries Excluded

-# Welcome to `wok`: Wolfgangs Offener Kompiler
+# Welcome to `wok`

-(Wolfgang's Open Compiler)

 ## What is Wok?

+The name Wok stands for "Wolfgangs Offener Kompiler" (Wolfgang's Open Compiler).

 - Wok is a statically-typed, concatenative (stack-based) systems programming language.
 - Wok provides more safety than C (e.g. mostly safe access to nullable pointers) and yet an easier way to do unsafe things via the `any` type.